 In 1986 our family moved to Canada, and we lost track of Sean.
 Then, one fateful day in September 1995, a visitor to our Montreal home walked in bearing the Boston Globe, and on the front page we saw the banner headline announcing his conviction.
 To say we were shocked and saddened would be an understatement (see my 9/21/95 Boston Globe op-ed article, below).

-Reading of the many questions and issues in the Mulligan case -- allegations of police misconduct in handling evidence and witnesses, the murders of four young people connected to the case, two hung juries -- and recalling Sean's good nature -- I was motivated to get involved.
+Reading of the many questions and issues in the Mulligan case that were recapped in the conviction coverage -- allegations of police misconduct in handling evidence and witnesses, the murders of four young people connected to the case, two hung juries -- and recalling Sean's good nature, I was motivated to get involved.
 But I was wary.
 Such dark matters lay far outside the comfort zone of my quiet world.
 Yet one essential truth moved me to action: Having learned of Sean's conviction and his protestations of innocence, I could never go back to not knowing.

 I could not turn away.

 I began researching past newspaper accounts of the case, from the September 1993 murder all the way through Sean's 1995 conviction, and soon afterwards the explosive findings of police corruption in Boston involving the very investigators of Det.
 John Mulligan's murder.
 This led to visiting Sean in prison.
 My role increasingly deepened, until I was working alongside his family and attorneys to re-analyze testimony and re-investigate witnesses and evidence, in his quest for a new trial.